LivePersonInc/knowledge-center-archive/_new/latest-whats-new.md

 Brands can use SDEs (Structured Data Entities) to send custom attributes when initiating a conversation from both unauthenticated and authenticated flows.
 Provides UI tools in the Workspace that allows brands to use SDEs to build complex routing policies without the need to understand coding.

 ### Dynamic Routing Workspace
-Improve UX for large number of attributes and policies
+LivePerson are improving the UX for large number of attributes and policies.